subadhra-srinivas/Udacity_Fsnd_Log_Analysis_Project/README.md

 **Download the data:**

-Next, download the data here.
+Next, download the data.
 You will need to unzip this file after downloading it.
 The file inside is called newsdata.sql.
 Put this file into the vagrant directory, which is shared with your virtual machine.